 Registration for Thesis Credits-Committee Guidance.
 When a master's student is required or elects to write a thesis, he/she should register for it initially no later than one semester before the anticipated graduation date.
 The student may register for 2-6 thesis credits per semester with a maximum of 9 total credits for the thesis.
 The student is guided from the beginning of thesis preparation by a committee, normally consisting of two to three members, appointed before registering for thesis credits.
-The committee chair serves as thesis adviser.
+The committee chair serves as thesis advisor.

 Dissertation Credits-Committee Guidance.
 Doctoral students are required to register for a minimum of 16 dissertation credits.
-Students should consult the appropriate section of this bulletin and the appropriate handbook for doctoral students for information regarding registering for the dissertation credits.
+Students in the School of Education should consult p.
+235 of this bulletin and the Handbook for Doctoral Students for information regarding dissertation credits.
+Students in the Seminary should read p.
+292 of this bulletin.
 The doctoral committee is appointed following the guidelines of the appropriate section of this bulletin and the appropriate handbook for doctoral students.

-Standards for Writing-Dissertation
+Standards for Writing-Dissertation Secretary.

-Secretary.
 The master's thesis and doctoral dissertation must demonstrate the candidate's capacity for original and independent work, include a critical evaluation of previous research, and emphasize new conclusions.
 The format of the thesis/dissertation also must conform to the guidelines found in the Andrews University Standards for Written Work.